Skip navigation

 What is a TP53 genetic test?

-A TP53 genetic test usually uses a sample of your blood to look for changes in the tumor protein 53 gene, or TP53 for short.
+A TP53 genetic test uses a sample of your blood, bone marrow, or tissue from a tumor to look for changes in the tumor protein 53 gene, or TP53 for short.
 Changes in your genes are also called gene variants or mutations.
-Changes in the TP53 gene are linked to many different types of cancer.

 Genes are parts of DNA in your cells that you inherit from your parents.
 You inherit two copies of each gene, one from each parent.
 Genes carry information that controls what you look like and how your body works.

 TP53 is a type of gene called a "tumor suppressor."
-Tumor suppressor genes provide instructions for making proteins that control how fast your cells grow and divide to make new cells.
-TP53 proteins also help stop the growth of abnormal cells.
+Tumor suppressor genes provide instructions for making proteins that help prevent or slow the growth of cells that may become tumors.
+The proteins work by:

 If you have certain changes in a TP53 gene, the gene or the protein it makes may not work well or may stop working completely.
 As a result, your cells may grow out of control, which can lead to tumors and cancer.
 Changes in your TP53 gene can be acquired or inherited.

 Inherited changes in your genes are changes that you're born with.
 They show up in all the cells in your body, including your egg or sperm cells.
-That means they can be passed down to your children.
+That means they can be passed from parent to child.
 Inherited changes in the TP53 gene cause a rare genetic condition called Li-Fraumeni syndrome (LFS).
-It increases your risk of developing certain types of cancer.
-Cancers that are linked to Li-Fraumeni syndrome commonly happen in the breast, bone, or muscles.
+It increases your risk of developing certain types of cancer, including cancer of the breast, bone, and muscles.

 Other names: TP53 mutation analysis, TP53 full gene analysis, TP53 somatic mutation